 When building walls, our ancestors were terribly complacent.
 At about the same time—the Golden Age from approximately 600-500 BCE—both the wise mortals in the Mediterranean and the clever Chinese turned skyward: Though they never managed to contact each other, they both found the simple predictability and geometric beauty of the cosmic world a panacea for the inclemency and toil of life on earth.

-Dear Mr. Trump, let me most enthusiastically offer my architectural service to you to design your beautiful walls.
 It should not be a surprise that both the Greco-Roman world and China barred themselves in walled compounds and courtyards so that they could lift their heads toward the heavens.
 The Chinese went even further: They built vast walled enclosures as cosmic cities on earth.